inferno-framework/inferno-reference-server/README.md

 run both containers with `docker-compose up`.

 ## Loading US Core
+- For this step, you will need Ruby installed to run the data upload scripts.
 - Use `docker-compose up` to run the server.
 The database has to initialize its data directory the first time it runs (or if its data has been deleted).
 If an error occurs on the initial `docker-compose up`, shut it down with `docker-compose down` and restart the server with `docker-compose up` again.
 This is a known issue that occurs when the server attempts to connect to the database before it it finished initializing.
-- `gem install httparty` to install the upload scripts dependencies
+- `gem install httparty` to install the upload scripts dependencies.
-- `ruby upload.rb` will upload the US Core resources
+- `ruby upload.rb` will upload the US Core resources.

 ## Resetting the server